 You can experience nature at its finest by visiting these local woodlands on your next outdoor adventure.

 Outdoor spaces are our salvation during lockdown, and the good news is, Leeds has acres-upon-acres of glorious woodlands just waiting to be explored.
 From secret woods in the city’s parks to little known patches of beautiful greenery, they’re a great way to spend time outdoors.
-But remember, when it comes to this pandemic, we’re not out of the woods yet, so make sure you practice social distancing at all times.
+But remember, when it comes to this pandemic, we’re not out of the woods yet, so make sure you practise social distancing at all times.

 Golden Acre Woods.
-Everyone knows about the park, but did you know that you’ll also find 170 across of natural woodlands at Golden Acre?
+Everyone knows about the park, but did you know that you’ll also find 170 acres of natural woodlands at Golden Acre?
 It’s a rich tapestry of trees, shrubs and herbaceous plants with narrow but well-paved paths that lead you through.
 Adel Dam and Breary Marsh are just next door if you want more outdoor adventures.

 Meanwood Valley Estate.
 Spread across 190 acres of lush parkland, the Meanwood Valley woods are small but perfectly formed.
 They’re super family-friendly with wide, easygoing paths throughout.
 Take a walk down to the river to see frogs and tadpoles on the water or raise your eyes to the skies to spot the birds high up in the trees.